Free Gospel-Centered Sunday School Curriculum

 Instructions

-1. Fold a piece of cardstock in half to make a card.
+1. Fold a piece of cardstock in half so it opens like a greeting card.

 Effective Teaching Techniques